wxjiao/wxjiao.github.io/_pages/openings.md

 If you are interested in working with us as a PhD, please note the following:
 1. If you have (or expect to obtain soon) a M. Sc. degree or equivalent, please submit an application through the [department’s admission system](https://www.inf.ethz.ch/phd-application) and then also send me an email containing your CV.
 2. If you have (or expect to obtain soon) a M. Sc. degree and are interested in interdisciplinary research, please consider applying to the [ETH AI center PhD fellowship](https://ai.ethz.ch/education/phd-and-postdoc-programs.html) and mention my name in your application.
+3. If you have (or expect to obtain soon) a M. Sc. degree and are interested in [CLS](https://learning-systems.org/) (our joint PhD program with Max Planck), please apply and mention my name in your application.
+Please note the early application deadline.
-3. If you do not have a M.Sc., you may apply to the [Direct Doctorate in Computer Science](https://inf.ethz.ch/doctorate/direct-doctorate-computer-science.html) and express specific interest in our research group in your application.
+4. If you do not have a M.Sc., you may apply to the [Direct Doctorate in Computer Science](https://inf.ethz.ch/doctorate/direct-doctorate-computer-science.html) and express specific interest in our research group in your application.
 You should also tag [Ryan Cotterell](https://rycolab.io/) in your application if you are interested in NLP.

 I am by myself not looking for a Postdoc.
 However, I may be able to host a Postdoc jointly with [Ryan Cotterell](https://rycolab.io/) especially throught the [ETH AI center Postdoc fellowship program](https://ai.ethz.ch/education/phd-and-postdoc-programs.html)